-- Face new challenges positively and know how to set personal goals. - Understand my rights and responsibilities as a citizen of my country and in my school. - Make choices about my own behaviour. - Understand how an individual's behaviour can impact on a group. - Consider how democracy and having a voice benefits the school community.
+- Understand my rights and responsibilities as a citizen of my country and in my school. - Make choices about my own behaviour. - Understand how an individual's behaviour can impact on a group. - Consider how democracy and having a voice benefits the school community.

-Children will discuss how it feels to be part of a positive school community and begin to consider their rights and responsibilities as a citizen of both our country and our school.
+Children will discuss how it feels to be part of a positive school community and begin to consider their rights and responsibilities as a citizen of Celebrating Difference